Tipping The Scales: Fifth Circuit Strikes Down DOL Tip Rule

 Fifth Circuit’s Decision

 The Fifth Circuit covers Texas, Louisiana and Mississippi, and the Court’s decision arose from a lawsuit brought by the Restaurant Law Center and Texas Restaurant Association challenging the DOL’s 80-20 rule.
-The Court invalidated the rule, deeming it arbitrary and capricious.
+In Restaurant Law Center v.
+U.S. Department of Labor, the Court invalidated the rule nationwide, deeming it arbitrary and capricious.
 It found that the rule misapplied the tip credit in a way inconsistent with the FLSA’s text, which does not require a certain proportion of duties to be individually tip-producing to classify an occupation as a “tipped occupation.”

 Employer Implications and Next Steps